leomarcov/labadmin/README.md

 &nbsp;
 # Available actions
 Labadmin has a lot of actions ready to use!
-Actions are categorized in directories for better organization.
+Actions are categorized for better organization.

 ## Linux actions
 ```